 Finally, why do you do what you do?

 I love being outdoors, I love the environment, and I love birch syrup.
 I’m really proud of what we produce and the way we produce it, and that is very satisfying.
 Over the coming years we will look to add other woodland products that are natural, environmentally sound, and in keeping with our core values.
 If I can build a business that is good for my customers, good for the planet, and good for me, then I am very happy.

-Find North Pennine Birch on Twitter here.
+Find The Birch Syrup Company on Twitter here.

 For their website, click here.

 Sign up to Locavore’s Newsletter here.

 To subscribe to Locavore, or buy single issues, visit our shop.